backstage/backstage/docs/dls/component-design-guidelines.md

 ## Color palette

-Any component that needs a color to put in the styles should be using the theme's color palette, most Backstage components and all MUI components should use the theme's color palette by default, so unless you need explicit control on the color of a component (say when the component was designed to use the primary color but you want to use the secondary), then the easiest way to access
+Any component that needs a color to put in the styles should be using the theme's color palette.
+Most Backstage components and all MUI components should use the theme's color palette by default, so unless you need explicit control on the color of a component (say when the component was designed to use the primary color but you want to use the secondary), then the easiest way to access